Gesthispania/sdk-php/README.md

-Nimble SDK for PHP
+NimblePayments SDK for PHP
 ======================

-Nimble SDK for PHP makes it easy to access the Nimble REST API to add payment services to your e-commerce or site.
+NimblePayments SDK for PHP makes it easy to access the NimblePayments REST API to add payment services to your e-commerce or site.

 ## Requirements